fablue/building-a-social-network-with-flutter/README.md

 ```
 We can replace the simple colored containers later with our more sophisticated widgets.

-This is how your app should look like right know.
+This is how the App should look like right know.
 <br><br>
 #### Screenshot: Building the PageView
 <img src="https://github.com/fablue/building-a-social-network-with-flutter/blob/master/t1.gif?raw=true" width="250">